embedwerks/flashwerks/README.md

 * Cross-platform, Java based front-end solution

 # Setup and running
-* Binaries will be available after the alpha stage but for now you will need Java SE 8 and NetBeans 8.2 to compile and run
+* Binaries are available under the [Release](https://github.com/embedwerks/flashwerks/releases) tab but you can also build and run using JDK 8+
 * Requires dependencies such as avrdude to be installed beforehand (auto-install scripts will be coming soon!)

 # Current status
-* Currently only supports programming of the Arduino UNO over USB using avrdude on macOS
+* Currently only supports programming of the Arduino UNO and derivaties using avrdude on macOS and Windows
-* Support for Windows and Linux with more boards and programmers is coming soon
+* Support for more boards and programmers is coming soon

 # More info
 For more info about our projects visit https://embedwerks.tk